cogini/elixir-deploy-template/README.md

 mix release.init
 ```

-Modify `rel/config.exs` to get cookie from file and `vm.args.eex` to tune the VM settings.
+Modify `rel/config.exs` to set the cookie from a file and update `vm.args.eex`
+to tune the VM settings.

 ## Set up ASDF